coordinape/docs/FAQ.md

 FAQ

-Q -Wen Token:<br/>  A There is no Coordinape Token yet
+Q -Wen Token:<br/>  A There is no Coordinape Token.
+Yet.

 Q- I clicked save and forgot someone on my team or want to change my allocations can I still do that?
  <br/> A- As long as the epoch is open you can make any changes you'd like